 Gut health is really important to you.
 You recently ran a free 5-day Gut Health Reset and have another new program about to launch.
 Tell us more about your newest program offering, Mind Your Gut.

 Mind your Gut is a program that really maps out my own eight-year journey into figuring out how to live more harmoniously with my own anxiety and depression.
-I bring in my training in yoga, meditation, holistic nutrition, Ayurveda and nutritional science.
+I bring in my training in yoga, meditation, holistic nutrition, Ayurveda, and nutritional science.
 I then created a nutrition and mindfulness program that gets to the root of what’s happening in your body – that could be causing us to be overwhelmed, anxious, chronically exhausted, or stressed out all the time.

-It’s an eight-week program where we start with a gut health reset with slow, implemental habit changes and I show people how to incorporate foods that promote the healing of their gut, while removing foods that could be damaging their gut.
+It’s an eight-week program where we start with a gut health reset with slow, implemental habit changes and I show people how to incorporate foods that promote the healing of their gut while removing foods that could be damaging their gut.
 Once we’ve healed the gut, we add in really nutrient-rich, brain foods – like omega 3 fatty acids, fiber, vitamin D, and foods that boost the immune system – and there’s also a really big mindfulness component to it.
 How do we create a lifestyle for ourselves that helps us feel more grounded, more centered, more at ease?

 This is the program I needed desperately eight years ago, and it took me 8 years of training.
 Through all of this, I’ve come to realize that so much of our healing begins in our gut and that we truly can’t begin to heal our anxiety or depression without addressing our gut.
 It’s the seed of our intuition and who we are.
 It doesn’t have to be an either-or approach either.
-Medication has a time and place too, but we also need to address root causes.
+Medication has a time and place too, but we also need to address the root causes.
 We will never feel 100 percent unless we also address diet and lifestyle.

 Mind Your Gut is launching the end of January, and I will be launching it again in the spring.
 If you sign up for my email on my website, you’ll get all the information!